 - what kind of personality your friend has

-and say why you like spending time with this friend.
+and explain why you like to spend time with this friend.

 Q. How much people in your country value friendship?

-A. Thank you for this nice question.
-Friendship in Indonesia is highly valued.
-In fact, friends are the most intimate people after family in our country.
-They stand by each other’s’ side both in happiness and bad time.
+A. Friendship in Indonesia is highly admired.
+In fact, friends are the most intimate people after the family in our country.
+They stand by each other’s’ side both in happiness and sadness.
 They care for each other and share a great deal of information with them.
-Besides, the relationships are based on some mutual understanding like trust, honesty, empathy etc. Further, people value friendship for some other reasons in my country.
-A friend might be the best company for someone when there is none to pass time with.
-Friends are always ready to provide a helping hand in all situations and overall passing time with them is fun.
-Hence, the locals of Indonesia consider friendship a blessing.
+Besides, the relationships are based on some great virtues like trust, honesty, empathy and so on.
+So, Indonesians consider friendship a true blessing in life.

 Q. It is often said that a good friend is like a family member.
 Do you agree?
 Why/why not?

-A. I completely agree with the statement.
-A good friend is a family member in our culture.
-Friends are part of life, woes, health, and happiness.
-We share our moments with them regardless of happiness or sorrows.
-They are the people who love to be with us all the time.
-And with the passage of time, they become intimate with us.
+A. I completely agree with the notion, and in our culture, a good friend is like a family member.
+Friends are part of our life, and we share our moments with them regardless of happiness or sorrows.
+They are the people who love to be with us all the time and with the passage of time, they become intimate with us.
 We love sharing each and every event that takes place in our lives with our friends.
-The power of sharing, regular activities and other things create the bond stronger.
+The power of sharing, common activities and other things create the bond stronger.
 Gradually, they take a large part of our heart and become a family member.
-Undoubtedly, friends often become more important than relatives.
-Therefore, I think a good friend is more than a friend and maybe like a family member.

-A. Well, there are few differences between virtual friends and real-life friends.
-We meet the real-life friends in person while this is nearly impossible to meet an online friend who lives in another part of the world.
-Virtual friends are unable to accompany someone.
-But real life friends are able to meet us when we need them.
+A. Well, there are a few differences between virtual friends and real-life friends.
+We meet real-life friends in person and have regular conversations with them while it is nearly impossible to meet an online friend who lives in another part of the world.
+Virtual friends are often unable to accompany someone but real-life friends can meet us when we need them.
 Besides, the availability of online friends in times of necessity is not guaranteed.
-They might not be present on the screen when you are online.
-The scenario is opposite in case of real-life friends.
-If we need someone, we may make a phone call or reach their home to get them.
-Further, sharing everything with an online friend is unexpected and may result in bad experiences.
-But sharing problems or issues with real-life friends might help to find a potential solution.
+Furthermore, sharing everything with an online friend is unexpected and may result in bad experiences.
+But sharing problems or issues with real-life friends might help us find a potential solution.

 Q. Can people from different cultures and countries become good friends?
 Why/why not?

-A. This is a critical question to answer.
-Friendship starts and grows when some fundamental aspects match between two people.
-So, people of different cultures might be friends if there are certain similarities.
+A. Well, this is a critical question to answer.
+I believe, friendship starts and grows when some fundamental aspects match between two people and they spend time together.
+So, people from different cultures might be friends if they have certain similarities and have interesting conversations.
 I think the similarities should be lingual, mental, and intellectual among others.
-For instance, without knowing a language, it impossible to communicate.
-And so, both the parties should know the same language or a common language that they can use for communication.
-Besides, if there is lack of mental maturity or adjustment, this is not possible for two people from different cultures to become friends.
-Intellectual equality is another fact to consider for such a friendship.
-People usually make friends who have the same intelligence level.
-And if there is maladjustment with intellectual level, there are fewer chances to befriend someone of a different culture.
+For instance, without knowing a language, it is impossible to communicate with someone and become a friend.
+Besides, if there is a lack of mental maturity or adjustment, two people from different cultures can't become friends.
+Having said that, I personally know many people who come from totally different countries and yet they are good friends.

 Q. Do you think a female's expectation for a friend is different than that of a male?
 How?